 The interest rate risk in the banking book for the Branch is managed by Chief Investment Officer (CIO) within the limits governing CIO activities/positions at the Branch level.
-Any LOB retaining IRRBB positions require discussion and approval from CIO on a case by case basis and the proposals need to be placed in the ALCO for consideration.
-If there is any significant issue identified from the regular limit review and monitoring process, CIO trader will be notified and the same will be placed in the Thailand Risk Committee and/or ALCO where appropriate.
+Any LOB retaining IRRBB positions require discussion and approval from CIO on a case by case basis and the proposals need to be placed in the TRC for consideration.
+If there is any significant issue identified from the regular limit review and monitoring process, CIO trader will be notified and the same will be placed in the TRC.

 BPV as a measure is used to calculate Interest Rate Risk in the Banking book.
 BPV quantifies the MTM impact to a portfolio of trades to a one basis point change in interest rates.
 The higher the BPV implies the higher sensitivity to changes in Interest Rates.
-Interest rate risk in the banking book could arise from interbank money market taking and placing, repo positions (if any), loans and deposits.
-Interest rate risk limits (in terms of BPV) are set and monitored by CIO on a daily basis.
+Interest rate risk in the banking book could arise from inter-bank money market taking and placing, repo positions (if any), loans and deposits.
+Interest rate risk limits (in terms of BPV) are set and monitored on a daily basis.
 Currently, there is no option risk in this entity as option is not used in the banking book.
 In IRRBB risk assessment process, if there is any significant behavior change for any exposure e.g. advanced loan repayment, non-maturity deposits, CIO will adjust their risk assessment accordingly.

-The effect of changes in interest rates to net earnings (Table 33)
+The effect of changes in interest rates\ to net earnings (Table 33)

-Common or 2009
+Currency 2010 2009

-Currency Effect to net earnings
+Effect to net earnings Effect to net earnings

-Baht 58,170
+Baht 140,136 58,170

-USD (95,570)
+USD (54,049) (95,570)

-JPY 1,010
+JPY 806 1,010

-Others 1,175
+Others 64 1,175

-Total effect (35,215)
+Total effect 86,957 (35,215)

-^{}The percentage change in interest rates of 100 bps.
+\The percentage change in interest rates of 100 bps.